 - Does it help?
 Taking a supplement with EPA and DHA from fish oil (or other source, such as krill oil or algae) offers a wide range of potential benefits for mental health, treating inflammatory disease, and even cancer prevention (see What It Does).
 As far as cardiovascular and cognitive (and memory) benefits, eating fish at least twice a week may do you more good than taking a fish oil supplement, although, if you eat fish, be aware that some types can be high in mercury -- see Getting EPA and DHA from Food).

 - How much to take?
 Different amounts of EPA and DHA have been used for different purposes.
 A general daily dose is about 300 to 500 mg of EPA and DHA, while some treatments (such as for high triglycerides) involve doses as high as 4,000 mg per day (see What to Consider When Using - Dosage).
-Focus on the amount of EPA and DHA in a product rather than the amount of total oil, since the concentration of EPA and DHA in oils ranges from about 33% to 85% (see the second column of the table below for amounts of EPA and DHA and concentration levels).
+Focus on the amounts of EPA and DHA in a product rather than the amount of total oil, since the concentration of EPA and DHA in oils ranges from about 33% to 85% (see the comparison chart and second column of the table below for amounts of EPA and DHA and concentration levels).
 If you need a high daily dose, dividing the dose over the course of the day may reduce any unpleasant aftertaste.
 Taking fish oil with a meal containing other fats may improve absorption.

 - Which form?
 Fish oil in supplements is generally first processed to purify it.
 This often involves modifying its chemical form.
-While all forms can help raise EPA and DHA levels and do so equally well if taken with a high-fat meal, if not taken with a high-fat meal the "re-esterified triglyceride" form may be the best absorbed, with up to 76% greater absorption than from the more common "ethyl ester" form. (see ConsumerTips -- Forms of Fish Oil).
+While all forms can help raise EPA and DHA levels and do so equally well if taken with a high-fat meal, if not taken with a high-fat meal the "re-esterified triglyceride" form may be the best absorbed, with up to 76% greater absorption than from the more common "ethyl ester" form (see ConsumerTips -- Forms of Fish Oil).
 You can check the form of each product in the second column of the table below.